OWASP/CheatSheetSeries/cheatsheets_draft/Secrets_Management_CheatSheet.md

 - Creation
 - Rotation
 - Revocation
+- Expiration

 #### 2.6.1 Creation

 New secrets must be securely generated and cryptographically robust enough for their purpose.
 Secrets must have the minimum privileges assigned to them to enable their requested use/role.

 Credentials should be transmitted in a secure way, such that ideally the password would not be transmitted along with the username when requesting user accounts.
-Instead, the password should be transmitted via a side-channel such as SMS.
+Instead, the password should be transmitted via secure channel (f.e. mutually authenticated connection) or a side-channel such as push notification, SMS, email.
+Refer to Multi-Factor Authentication Cheat Sheet](cheatsheets/Multifactor_Authentication_Cheat_Sheet) to learn about pros and cons of each channel.

 Applications may not benefit from having multiple channels for communication and so credentials must be provisioned in a secure way.

 #### 2.6.2 Rotation

 Secrets should be regularly rotated so that any stolen credentials will only work for a short period of time.
-This will also reduce the tendency for users to fall bac to bad-habits such as re-using credentials.
+This will also reduce the tendency for users to fall back to bad-habits such as re-using credentials.

+Depending on a secret's function and what it protects, the lifetime could be from minutes (think end-to-end encrypted chats with forward secrecy) to years (think harware secrets).

 #### 2.6.3 Revocation

-When secrets are no longer required they must be securely revoked in order to restrict access.
-With certificates such as SSL certificates this also involves certificate revocation.
+When secrets are no longer required or potentially compromised they must be securely revoked in order to restrict access.
+With certificates such as TLS certificates this also involves certificate revocation.

-#### 2.6.4 Lifespan
+#### 2.6.4 Expiration

 Secrets should, where ever possible, always be created to expire after a defined time.
 This can either be an active expiration by the secret consuming system, or an expiration date set at the secrets management system, forcing supporting processes to be triggered resulting in a rotation of the secret.
 Policies should be applied by the secrets management solution to ensure credentials are only made available for a limited time that is appropriate for the type of credential.
+Applications should verify that the secret is still active before trusting it.

 ### 2.7 Transport Layer Security (TLS) Everywhere

 It goes without saying that no secrets should ever be transmitted via plaintext.
-There is no excuse in this day and age given the ubiquitous adoption of SSL/TLS to not use encryption to protect the secrets in transit.
+There is no excuse in this day and age given the ubiquitous adoption of TLS to not use encryption to protect the secrets in transit.

-Furthermore, secrets management solutions can be used to effectively provision SSL certificates.
+Furthermore, secrets management solutions can be used to effectively provision TLS certificates.

 ### 2.8 Automate Key Rotation

 Key rotation is a challenging process when implemented manually, and can lead to mistakes.
 It is therefore better to automate the rotation of keys or at least ensure that the process is sufficiently supported by IT.

+Rotating some keys, like data encryption keys, might trigger fully or partially data re-encryption.
+Different strategies of rotating keys exist: gradual rotation; introducing new keys for Write operations, leaving old keys for Read operations; immediate rotation; rotation by schedule; etc.

 ### 2.9 Downtime, Break-glass, Backup and Restore